 - Aim on install: adjust heads to illuminate stair treads, landings, and intersections.

-- Ceiling height: taller ceilings need tighter spacing or higher-output optics (MR16 heads).
+- Ceiling height: taller ceilings need tighter spacing or higher-output optics (MR16 heads); always check spacing tables against your chosen emergency light mounting height.

-- Verify on site: run the 90-minute test on sign-off and walk the egress path for dark spots.
+- Verify on site: run the 90-minute test on sign-off and walk the egress path for dark spots; this is the final proof that your emergency lights installation works as drawn.

 Code Notes: Heights, Clearances & Power

-- Heights: local AHJs often accept 7–10 ft AFF; ensure heads aren’t obstructed by signage or soffits.
+- Heights: local AHJs often accept 7–10 ft AFF; your emergency light mounting height should keep heads visible, minimize glare, and avoid conflict with signage or soffits.

 - Clearances: don’t block sprinklers, detectors, or egress signage; maintain headroom.